 Experience the Magical World of Harry Potter ⚡

-best place to buy online finasteride As Harry Potter weekend breaks grow evermore in popularity, the Warner Brothers Studio Tour – The Making of Harry Potter is a must-visit for all die-hard fans, and the perfect addition to any trip to London.
+where to buy naprosyn As Harry Potter weekend breaks grow evermore in popularity, the Warner Brothers Studio Tour – The Making of Harry Potter is a must-visit for all die-hard fans, and the perfect addition to any trip to London.
 The Leavesden studio was the working set for the Harry Potter films, before being turned into the tour after production ended.
 Visiting fans are taken on a journey through the place which brought J.K.
 Rowling’s much-loved characters to life and created a global phenomenon on screen.
 The tour houses thousands of props, sets, costumes and artwork from the films – many of which were actually used to make up the contents of the Room of Requirement during Harry Potter and the Deathly Hallows – Part 2.

 There is absolutely loads to see at the tour, and our guest blogger Lizi has shared her top tips and must-see parts of the tour below: